-Negotiations with the bidders can only be done before the final selection.
+Negotiations with the bidders can only be done before the final selection and if it is explicitly mentioned in the tender documents.
 These negotiations should include the bidders that have the potential to reach the requirements of SDC also if there is only one.
-After the selection, only details can be changed, if they do not potentially influence the original ranking of bidders.
+Once the contract is signed, no changes can be made, which is why it is important to finalise the offer according to the results of the negotiations before the final selection.